2017 Holiday Study

-Questia Group welcomes 2017 with a new study.
-Our study presents an overview of the latest holidays, by highlighting the main channels through which Romanians purchased their products for Christmas.
-The research shows how people incorporated their electronic devices in their shopping behaviors and the digital impact on holiday shopping.
-Our research was made through an online survey on www.questia.ro covering 1,138 respondents, with a plus or minus 3% margin of error.
-The survey was active between the 20th and 22nd of December 2016.
+In this article, we present an overview of the latest holidays, by highlighting the main channels through which Romanians purchased their products for Christmas.
+The research also focuses on how people incorporated their electronic devices in their shopping behaviors, as well as on the digital impact on holiday shopping.
+The research consisted of an online survey conducted on our platform www.questia.ro.
+The survey covered 500 respondents, with a +/- 4% margin of error when reported to the Romanian online population.

 Channels for purchasing Christmas gifts

 Most Romanians bought their Christmas gifts this holiday season directly from stores (93.6%), but also online (38.8%).
 A small percentage of 1.0% said that they didn’t buy Christmas gifts.
 Also, data from Ecommerce Wiki shows that in 2017, the Romanian B2C e-commerce turnover grew by 22% to €2.5 billion.